kamiland/GeneticOptimization/Documentation/readme.txt

-directory for latex and pdf documents test_XD
+directory for tex and pdf documents.